PROV-031: Appointment of University Professors

-In addition to having achieved national eminence, a nominee must be a full-time employee of the University of Virginia and hold the rank of full professor, or, in the case of a new hire, be under consideration for a position of similar stature.
+In addition to having achieved national eminence, a nominee must be a full-time faculty member at the University of Virginia and hold the rank of professor, or, in the case of a new hire, be under consideration for a position of similar stature.

 - A nomination letter.
 The letter should evidence the candidate’s excellence in a broad field of study as well as describe how this appointment is expected to contribute broadly to the University in scholarship and teaching;